I was recently re-watching old ‘New Who’, and thought to myself: ‘how can I dress like the Tenth Doctor’?

 It is classic, but quirky enough to solidify his role as a Time Lord.

-Moreover, a high priority is placed on functionality, which is good as its his job to continuously save us!
+A high priority is placed on functionality, which is good as it’s his job to continuously save us!